cmu-lib/portfolio_workshop/IntroR_Materials/setup.md

 #### If you already have R and RStudio installed

 * Open RStudio, and click on Help > Check for updates.
 If a new version is available, quit RStudio, and download the latest version for RStudio.
-* To check which version of R you are using, start RStudio and the first thing that appears in the console indicates the version of R you are running.Alternatively, you can type `sessionInfo()`, which will also display which version of R you are running.
+* To check which version of R you are using, start RStudio and the first thing that appears in the console indicates the version of R you are running.
+Alternatively, you can type `sessionInfo()`, which will also display which version of R you are running.
 Go to the [CRAN website](https://cran.r-project.org/bin/windows/base/) and check whether a more recent version is available.
 If so, please download and install it.
 You can [check here](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#How-do-I-UNinstall-R_003f) for more information on how to remove old versions from your system if you wish to do so.

 #### If you don't have R and RStudio installed